Move configuration data across environments and organizations with the Configuration Migration tool

 Troubleshoot configuration data migration issues using log files

-The Configuration Migration tool provides logging support to get detailed information about errors that can occur while signing in to the Customer Engagement instance using the tool, activities performed by the tool during the schema definition and export/import of the configuration data, and information about the data that was imported using the tool.
+The Configuration Migration tool provides logging support to get detailed information about errors that can occur while signing in to the environment using the tool, activities performed by the tool during the schema definition and export/import of the configuration data, and information about the data that was imported using the tool.
 There are three log files generated by the tool that are available at the following location on the computer where you run the tool: c:\Users\<UserName>\AppData\Roaming\Microsoft\DataMigrationUtility\<Version>.

-Login_ErrorLog.log: Provides information about the issues that occurred when you use the tool to sign in to the Customer Engagement instance.
+Login_ErrorLog.log: Provides information about the issues that occurred when you use the tool to sign in to the environment.
 If there are any issues during sign in, a message appears on the tool’s login screen with a link to this log file.
 The message states that an error occurred while processing the login request and the user can view the error log.
 You can click the link in the message to view this log file.
 The log file is created the first time you encounter any sign-in issues in the tool.
 Thereafter, the log file is used to log information about a sign-in issue, whenever it occurs.

 DataMigrationUtility.log: Provides detailed information about each task performed in the tool during last run.
 You can view the log file from the tool by clicking the Logs menu on the main screen, and clicking Running Log.